ZoranAshura/Linux_Network/README.md

 ### 3.2. iperf3 utility

-    to download the iperf 3 utility, I switched the network from internal to nat in order to have internet access
+> To download the iperf 3 utility, I switched the
+> network from internal to nat in order to have internet access

 Measure connection speed between ws1 and ws2
 ![client](./images/part_3/3.2.1.png)